NilFoundation/solana-consensus-proof/README.md

 ## Community

-Issue reports are preferred to be done with Github Issues in here: https://github.com/nilfoundation/evm-solana-verification.git.
+Issue reports are preferred to be done with Github Issues in here: https://github.com/nilfoundation/evm-solana-verification/issues.

+Forum-alike discussion topics are better to be done with Discussions section in here: https://github.com/NilFoundation/evm-solana-verification/discussions

-Usage and development questions a preferred to be asked in a Telegram chat: https:/t.me/nilcrypto3
+Usage and development questions a preferred to be asked in a Telegram chat: https://t.me/nilcrypto3